-- 1.10.1 Continuously stratified exchange flow as computed by a nonhydrostatic, two-dimensional model.
-The upper panel shows contours of density in terms of $g' = g(\rho(y,z) \rho_1)/\rho_1$, where ρ_1 is the density of the overlying fluid.
-The middle panel shows contours of horizontal velocity while the lower panel shows the streamfunction.
-(From Nielsen, 2004). - 1.10.2 (a): The intermediate layer formed due to interfacial instability and mixing between two layers of different density moving at different speeds. (b): An idealization of the flow in which all fluid below the top of the mixing wedge in (a) is considered to be a single layer and where the transfer of mass into that layer is represented by an entrainment velocity w_e . - 1.10.3 The control volume used as a basis for mass and momentum budgets for the lower layer. - 1.10.4 Entrainment velocity w_e/V as a function of Froude number.
+1.10.1 Continuously stratified exchange flow as computed by a nonhydrostatic, twodimensional model.
+The upper panel shows the stratification in terms of g'/g_o' , where $g' = g(\rho(y,z) - \rho_1) / \rho_1$, ρ_1 is the density of the overlying fluid, and g_o' is the upstream value of g' based on the two homogeneous layers there.
+The middle panel shows contours of horizontal velocity while the lower panel shows the streamlines.
+Other scales include the half length L of the obstacle and the height h_m of the obstacle.
+(From Nielsen, 2004).

+1.10.2 (a): The intermediate layer formed due to interfacial instability and mixing between two layers of different density moving at different speeds. (b): An idealization of the flow in which all fluid below the top of the mixing wedge in (a) is considered to be a single layer and where the transfer of mass into that layer is represented by an entrainment velocity w_e .

+1.10.3 The control volume used as a basis for mass and momentum budgets for the lower layer.

+1.10.4 Entrainment coefficient w_e/V as a function of Froude number.
 The entrainment velocity is directed normal to the bottom and V represents the velocity parallel to the bottom and δV is the jump in V across the interface.
 The Froude number is based on this δV and on the layer thickness measured normal to the bottom.
-Data from laboratory experiments of Ellson and Turner (1959), Alavian (1986) and Cenedese et al. (2004) are indicated, as are observations in the Mediterranean, Denmark Strait and Faroe-Bank Channel (all from Baringer and Price, 1999), and from Lake Ogawarra (Dillimore et al. 2001).
-The Princevac et al. data is from an atmospheric gravity current with higher Reynolds number than the ocean and laboratory examples.
-(This is my modified version of figure 8 of Wells and Wettlaufer, 2005, status unknown, I added some info from another figure that Mathew gave me.) - 1.10.5 A family of steady solutions, all having the same upstream values volume flux and of g' but different lower layer thicknesses.
+Data from laboratory experiments of Ellison and Turner (1959), Alavian (1986) and Cenedese et al. (2004) are indicated, as are observations in the Mediterranean, Denmark Strait and Faroe-Bank Channel (all from Baringer and Price, 1999), and from Lake Ogawarra (Dillimore et al. 2001).
+The Princevac et al. data are from an atmospheric gravity current with higher Reynolds numbers than the ocean and laboratory examples.
+(Based on a figure from Wells and Wettlaufer 2005 and on M. Wells and J. Price, private communications.)

+1.10.5 A family of steady solutions, all having the same upstream values of volume flux and g' but different lower layer thicknesses.
 Entrainment is parameterized using the Ellison-Turner formulation (1.10.9) and the velocity v_1 in the overlying fluid is zero.
 The z-coordinate in the upper panel has been normalized using the obstacle height and the obstacle height-to-length ratio is 0.2.
-The lower panel shows the Froude numbers. - 1.10.6 Same as Figure 1.10.5 except that v_1 =-1. - 1.10.7 A temperature section along the central axis of the Bab al Mandab, with the Red Sea to the left.
+The lower panel shows the Froude numbers.
+L and h_m are the obstacle half width and height.
+(From Nielsen, et al. 2004.)
+1.10.6 Same as Figure 1.10.5 except that the upper layer velocity is negative, in this case $v_1/(g'h_m)$ =-1.
+(Frim Nielsen et al. 2004).

+1.10.7 A temperature section along the central axis of the Bab al Mandab, with the Red Sea to the left.
 (Courtesy of Dr. S. Murray).

+(a)